-Snow falls in North Carolina during the winter season, which runs from December to February.
+Snow falls in North Carolina during the winter season, which typically runs from December to February.
 The mountainous regions of the state, however, may experience snow gusts as early as November.
-Throughout the year, North Carolina mountains receive about 5 inches (127 millimeters) of snow, while coastal regions record a lower value.
-Winter in North Carolina is generally mild and humid.
+On average, North Carolina mountains receive about 5 inches (127 millimeters) of snow, while coastal regions record a lower value.
+Winter in North Carolina is usually mild and humid.

 There can be about 5 to 6 inches of snow, but overall, North Carolina experiences pleasant winters.
 Occasionally, there are winter storms, as many states have.
 The southern regions of the United States are characterized by relatively mild winter temperatures and sultry summers.
 The ski season in North Carolina is shorter than in the northern areas.

 This varies by year, but resorts generally open in mid-to late November.
 With the exception of Wolf Ridge, which may open later, they are almost always open in time for Thanksgiving.
 Prepare for deteriorating conditions between Thanksgiving and Christmas, when temperatures can rise and snow melt.
 Therefore, the frequency and intensity of these winter storms in North Carolina depends on different factors and combinations.